dotnet/msbuild/documentation/MSBuild-Server.md

 1. Try to connect to server
    - If server is not running, start new instance
-   - If server is busy, fallback to classic build
+   - If server is busy or the connection is broken, fallback to classic build
 2. Initiate handshake
-2. Issue build command with `EntryNodeCommand` packet
+2. Issue build command with `ServerNodeBuildCommand` packet
 3. Read packets from pipe
-   - When `EntryNodeConsoleWrite` packet type is recieved, write content to appropriate output stream with respected coloring
+   - When `ServerNodeConsoleWrite` packet type is recieved, write content to appropriate output stream with respected coloring
-   - When `EntryNodeResponse` packet type is recieved, build is done and client writes trace message with exit code
+   - When `ServerNodeBuildResult` packet type is recieved, build is done and client writes trace message with exit code

 ### Pipe name convention & handshake